RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/TheforLoop.rst

    :answer_a: True
    :answer_b: False
    :correct: a
-   :feedback_a: Although the while loop uses a different syntax, it is just as powerful as a for-loop and often more flexible.
+   :feedback_a: The syntax for a for-loop can make it easier and more appealing, but a while loop is just as powerful as a for-loop and often more flexible.
    :feedback_b: Often a for-loop is more natural and convenient for a task, but that same task can always be expressed using a while loop.

    True or False: You can rewrite any for-loop as a while-loop.